-We aspire to continually improve our service and welcome your feedback, evaluations forms are available for download at https://www.peakdistrict.gov.uk/learning-about/education and will also be sent to you after your visit.
+We aspire to continually improve our service and welcome your feedback, evaluations forms will be given on the day or sent to you after your visit.

 PAYMENT

 Please note you will be invoiced after your visit for the number of pupils booked, or the number on the day, whichever is greater.